jina-ai/langchain-serve/README.md

 Additionally, for HTTP, you may also experience timeouts due to limitations in the OSS we used in `langchain-serve`.
 While we are working to permanently address this issue, we recommend using HTTP/1.1 in your client as a temporary workaround.

 For WebSocket, please note that the connection will be closed if idle for more than 5 minutes.

+### How to pass environment variables to the app?

+We provide 2 options to pass environment variables:

+1. Use `--env` during app deployment to load env variables from a `.env` file.
+For example, `lc-serve deploy jcloud app --env some.env` will load all env variables from `some.env` file and pass them to the app.
+These env variables will be available in the app as `os.environ['ENV_VAR_NAME']`.

+2. You can also pass env variables while sending requests to the app both in HTTP and WebSocket. `envs` field in the request body is used to pass env variables.
+For example, in HTTP, you can pass env variables as follows:

+    ```json
+    {
+        "question": "What is the meaning of life?",
+        "envs": {
+            "ENV_VAR_NAME": "ENV_VAR_VALUE"
+        }
+    }
+    ```

 ### JCloud deployment failed at pushing image to Jina Hubble, what should I do?